nezar-ismail/nezar-ismail/README.md

 # 💫 About Me:
-Front-end Developer specializing in Flutter && Angular, with experience in building and developing innovative Android applications using Kotlin and Java.
+Full-stack Developer specializing in Flutter && Angular and FastApi, with experience in building and developing innovative Android applications using Kotlin and Java.
 I am skilled in designing applications with a strong focus on user experience, characterized by modern interfaces and smooth performance.
 My experience includes integrating APIs and developing advanced functionalities such as real-time instant chat and efficient data management across databases.
 I strive to provide creative technical solutions that enhance application